CatalystApps/StarlingGAFPlayer/demo/named_parts/design/README.md

-robot_plain.zip is converted using conversion mode Plain
+robot_plain.zip is converted from robot.swf using conversion mode Plain

-robot_nesting.zip is converted using conversion mode Nesting
+robot_nesting.zip is converted from robot.swf using conversion mode Nesting